kzemek/macaroons/README.md

 > Note: This README file is a slightly adapted version of README from
-> [rescrv/libmacaroons][1].
+> [rescrv/libmacaroons].

 Macaroons are Better Than Cookies!
 ==================================

-This library is an Erlang wrapper for [libmacaroons][2], a library which provides an implementation of [macaroons][3].
+This library is [libmacaroons]-compatible Erlang implementation of [macaroons].
 Macaroons are flexible authorization tokens that work great in distributed systems.
 Like cookies, macaroons are bearer tokens that enable applications to ascertain whether their holders' actions are authorized.
 But macaroons are better than cookies!

 Why Macaroons?
 --------------